Robban1980/vertcoin-core/doc/build-windows.md

 be wrong, forcing you to build with the flag --with-incompatible-bdb.
 This would result in the wallet not being compatible with the official distrubutions database if you run them on the same system.

-## Boost reference issues

-If you experience issues with make failing to build, with references to boost like the following error,

-	crypto/.libs/libbitcoinconsensus_la-scrypt.o:scrypt.cpp:(.text.startup+0x17): undefined reference to `boost::system::generic_category()'

-This means your version of boost is newer than version 1.65.
-To address this issue you must edit configure.ac, to change the order of boost build order.
-Edit configure.ac go to line 772, if it looks like this

-	AX_BOOST_SYSTEM
-	AX_BOOST_FILESYSTEM
-	AX_BOOST_PROGRAM_OPTIONS
-	AX_BOOST_THREAD
-	AX_BOOST_CHRONO

-change it to be this

-	AX_BOOST_FILESYSTEM
-	AX_BOOST_PROGRAM_OPTIONS
-	AX_BOOST_THREAD
-	AX_BOOST_CHRONO
-	AX_BOOST_SYSTEM

-After this save the file and re-execute the ./configure and make steps.

 ## Depends system

 For further documentation on the depends system see [README.md](../depends/README.md) in the depends directory.